Federal Civil Asset Forfeiture

 List of Defenses in a Federal Civil Asset Forfeiture Case

-The Assistant United States Attorney (AUSA) working as an Asset Forfeiture Coordinator or Financial Litigation Coordinator at the U.S. Attorney’s Office decides whether to file a complaint for forfeiture against the seized property.
-If the AUSA files a complaint for forfeiture, anyone asserting a claim to that property must file an answer and assert the following affirmative defenses.
+The Assistant United States Attorney (AUSA), Asset Forfeiture Coordinator, or Financial Litigation Coordinator at the U.S. Attorney’s Office decides whether to file a complaint for forfeiture against the seized property.

 What happens if the AUSA misses that 90 day deadline to file the complaint?
 In those cases, the claimant might file a claim for violations of the Administrative Procedure Act (“APA”), a claim for violation of CAFRA, a Fifth Amendment claim, a Fourth Amendment claim, a claim for mandamus, or a claim under the Federal Tort Claims Act (“FTCA”) for replevin and conversion.